johe123qwe/github-trending/README.md

 ## Css

+* 【2024-12-17】[leptos-rs / book](https://github.com/leptos-rs/book) - The home for the Leptos book, which can be found deployed at https://book.leptos.dev
 * 【2024-12-15】[SpaceTheme / Steam](https://github.com/SpaceTheme/Steam) - SpaceTheme for Steam
 * 【2024-12-05】[privacera / paig](https://github.com/privacera/paig) - PAIG (Pronounced similar to paige or payj) is an open-source project designed to protect Generative AI (GenAI) applications by ensuring security, safety, and observability.
 * 【2024-12-01】[tusharnankani / ToDoList](https://github.com/tusharnankani/ToDoList) - A dynamic and aesthetic To-Do List Website built with HTML, CSS, Vanilla JavaScript.